religionnews/rns-additional-comment-notification/readme.txt

 == Description ==

 RNS Additional Comment Notification sends an email to one address when a comment is left on a WordPress site.
-No notification is sent for trackbacks or pingbacks.
+It can be useful if you have an editor or staffer who is responsible for moderating comments on your site but isn't the site admin or a post author.

 The notification contains the comment text and status, and a link to the comment's Edit page in the Dashboard.
+No notification is sent for spam, trackbacks, pingbacks.

 == Installation ==